emily-hardy/azure-network-protocols/README.md

 <p align="center">

 <h1> Inspecting Traffic Between Virtual Machines</h1>
-In this example, I observe network traffic to and from Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this example, I observe network traffic to and from Virtual Machines with Wireshark. <br />
 <br>

 <h2>Environments and Technologies Used</h2>